A Brief Summary of How Bitcoin Works

 Every transaction you send and receive is stored on the Bitcoin blockchain, which is a public ledger.

-The Bitcoin network relies on this and every transaction in Bitcoin’s history is on there, which anybody can check at any time.
+The Bitcoin network relies on this and every transaction in Bitcoin’s history is on there.
+Anybody can check any transaction on the ledger at any time.

 All confirmed transactions are included on the ledger, which automatically recalculates every address balance.

 If somebody sends you a transaction the ledger will calculate the sender’s address to determine they have enough Bitcoin to send.
-Once it’s determined, the transaction will take place and both yours and the sender’s Bitcoin wallets will automatically re-balance once it is all complete.
+Once it’s determined, the transaction will take place and both yours and the sender’s Bitcoin wallets will automatically re-balance once the transaction is complete.

-Everything verified on the blockchain is stored in chronological order and every block is connected to the previous once and secured with cryptography.
+Everything verified on the blockchain is stored in chronological order and every block is connected to the previous one and cryptographically secured.

 A Bitcoin transaction is a transfer of value between two parties.
 Your Bitcoin wallet generates and stores your private key.
 And as the name ‘private address’ suggests, it should remain private.

 Your private address is used to sign transactions.
 It is all coded into the Bitcoin protocol, and it provides mathematical proof that the value sent has come from the owner of the wallet.